- Total units 24 Units

 - Express themselves in spoken and written Standard Modern Chinese, with vocabularies appropriate to the context.

-- Identify and use basic grammatical rules and practised sentence structures to conduct daily conversations, and to recognize and understand basic audio input.
+Identify and use basic grammatical rules and practised sentence structures to conduct daily conversations, and to recognise and understand basic audio input.

 - Communicate in writing and speaking on a limited range of everyday topics.